 - It does not influence the measured property.

-A sensor’s sensitivity specifies how much the sensor’s output varies when the input quantity being measured varies.
-For example, if the mercury in the thermometer moves 1 cm when the temperature varies by 1 C, the sensitivity is 1cm/C.
+A sensor’s sensitivity specifies how much the sensor’s output varies in relation to the extent that the input quantity being measured varies.
+For example, if the mercury in the thermometer moves 1 cm when the temperature varies by 1 C, the sensitivity can be represented as 1cm/C.

 Examples of Sensors

 The input is temperature in a mercury-based glass thermometer.
-The liquid contained increases and decreases in response, causing the level to be higher or lower on the marked gauge, which is human-readable.
+The liquid contained expands and compresses in response, making the level higher or lower on the marked gauge, which is human-readable.

 An oxygen sensor in a car’s emission control system senses the gasoline / oxygen ratio, usually through a chemical reaction that produces a voltage.
 A computer in the engine reads the voltage and, if the mixture is not ideal, readjusts the balance.

-Motion sensors in various systems including home security lights, automatic doors and bathroom fixtures typically transmit some type of energy like microwaves, ultrasonic waves or light beams and senses when the flow of energy is hampered by something entering its path.
+Motion sensors in various systems, including home security lights, automatic doors, and bathroom fixtures, typically transmit some type of energy like microwaves, ultrasonic waves, or light beams, and sense when the flow of energy is hampered by something entering its path.